apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Red meat associated with risk of developing Type 2 diabetes, study shows**
+**First on CNN: US Navy warship near Yemen intercepts multiple missiles, US officials say**

-You can read more about it [here](https://www.youtube.com/watch?v=uqbLwgPaBaM).
+You can read more about it [here](https://www.cnn.com/2023/10/19/politics/us-navy-intercept-missiles-yemen/index.html).

 ## Requirements
 - Python 3.8